More than a feel-good story: How former walk-on Callie Lind became a prolific shooter for UW women’s basketball

 Still, Washington women’s basketball coach Jody Wynn loves to tell the tale of the Husky sophomore who rose from the practice squad to a walk-on to a scholarship recipient and to a dangerous three-point specialist in little over a year.

 “It can’t come to a better kid,” Wynn said.
 “And it wasn’t just we’re giving out scholarships.
-I mean, she’s just flat out earned it.
+I mean, she’s just flat-out earned it.
 She earned her playing time this year.”

 But first a little context is needed to understand how far Lind has traveled in a short amount of time.